 Thu, 8/2/2018 - Fri, 8/3/2018 - 7:30am - 5:00pm

 The reality of climate change will fundamentally alter the way buildings are designed, built, and operated in the coming decades.
 At the same time, the need for quality affordable housing that can withstand increasingly extreme and volatile weather continues to grow.
 Building healthy, safe, and accessible places to live that will both limit and adapt to climate impacts is a key challenge for the 21st century.
-This two-day conference will explore the tools, techniques, and practices that the building community is using to address this challenge.
+This cutting edge conference will explore the tools, techniques, and practices that the building community is using to address this challenge.

 Chris is a registered architect with 30 years of professional experience.
 Her office, Chris Benedict, R.A., was founded in 1995 and specializes in the design of exceptionally energy efficient buildings.
 A leader of the Passive House movement in the United States, Chris has designed over 80 apartment buildings in New York City, including three recently completed apartment buildings in New York City designed to meet the Passive House Standard.
 She has another 15 Passive House buildings on the boards, all designed to cost the same as typical construction.